clicon/clixon-docs/cli.rst

   - Keywords for the YANG symbol (eg ``x`` and ``y``).
   - Variable syntax for leafs (eg ``<k:string>``)
   - Non-terminal nodes can be entered as automatic modes with prompt showing the current path
   - Completion callbacks for variables with existing datastore syntax (eg ``expand_dbvar()``).
-That is, existing datastore content will be shown as alternatives.
+That is, existing datastore content is shown as alternatives.
   - Output syntax as cli, xml, json, as netconf commands
   - ``overwrite_me`` is a callback template which is overwritten by an actual callback in the clispec (eg ``cli_set()``)